Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Methods

-The methods discussed in the rest of this section are rather general and apply to any GLM as long as the conditions ensuring asymptotic normality of $(\hat{\alpha}, \hat{\bfbeta}, \hat{\bfgamma})$ are met.
-However, due the nature of the motivating AMD data application in this paper, both numerical experiments and real data analysis in Sections \ref{sec:MCsimulations} and \ref{sec:real_data} will focus on the logistic regression model where $Y_i$ is a binary response representing presence/absence of AMD and $E(Y_i) = P(Y_i = 1) = \mu_i$ represents the probability of disease for the $i$th subject.
-The relationship between response and covariates is modeled by the usual logit link function $\log(\mu_i) - \log(1-\mu_i) = \eta_i$, where $\eta_i$ is the linear predictor (\ref{model1}).
+The methods discussed in the rest of this section are rather general and can be applied to any GLM as long as the conditions ensuring asymptotic normality of $(\hat{\alpha}, \hat{\bfbeta}, \hat{\bfgamma})$ are met.
+However, due the nature of the motivating AMD data application in this paper, both numerical experiments and real data analysis in Sections \ref{sec:MCsimulations} and \ref{sec:real_data} will focus on the logistic regression model where $Y_i$ is a binary response representing presence/absence of AMD and $E(Y_i) = P(Y_i = 1) = \mu_i$ represents the probability of disease for the $i$-th subject.
+The relationship between response and covariates is modelled by the usual logit link function $\log(\mu_i) - \log(1-\mu_i) = \eta_i$, where $\eta_i$ is the linear predictor in (\ref{model1}).